CV

 Research Interests

-- Efficient Inference for Embodied Foundation Models
+- Efficient Inference for Embodied Foundation Models (Nov 2025 – Present)

-- Gravitational Effect on Swarming Behavior of Microorganisms
+- Gravitational Effect on Swarming Behavior of Microorganisms (Sep 2024 - Aug 2025)

-- Advisor: Prof. Zijie Qu (Shanghai Jiao Tong University)
+- Advisor: Prof. Zijie Qu (Shanghai, China)

 - Trained a U-Net model for colony boundary segmentation; diagnosed systematic failure modes, then adopted a SAM-based pipeline that achieved reliable automated detection, replacing manual annotation.